tangrams/gui-demo/README.md

 tangram-gui-demo
 ================

-A demo showing using a gui to change styles in [Tangram](http://github.com/tangrams/tangram).
+A demo showing the use of a gui to change styles in [Tangram](http://github.com/tangrams/tangram).

 Live demo: http://tangrams.github.io/tangram-gui-demo